mkuzmick/watch-together/documentation/documentation/2-getting-started-heroku.md

 `).
 3. Before pasting the code into terminal, make sure you are not in the watch-together folder, but just the computer's name and if applicable, your username.
 You may need to open a new terminal tab.
 Then, paste the above code into terminal and hit enter.
 4. Navigate back to your watch-together folder in terminal and type in `heroku create ll-watchtogether`.
 You will then get a message in terminal that says `heroku: Press any key to open up the browser to login or q to exit:`.
 Press any key so you can confirm your heroku login.
 5. You will then likely get a message that the name you chose (ll-watchtogether) is already taken.
 Continue to type in `heroku create NAME` until you find a name that is not taken.
+You will know that you have a found a name that works when it no longer tells you that the name is already taken.
+It will instead say "done" and give you two URLs

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1NzMxMzUyNCw5NjQ5NTM2OTksLTE3Mj
+eyJoaXN0b3J5IjpbLTE1OTI2Nzg1ODMsMTk1NzMxMzUyNCw5Nj
-E2MTQ4MjQsLTEyNzQ4ODU1NzYsLTE4ODE1MTE0ODIsMTkwMTIw
+Q5NTM2OTksLTE3MjE2MTQ4MjQsLTEyNzQ4ODU1NzYsLTE4ODE1
-ODYxOCw1MDAxMjU4NzcsLTIwOTI4OTQzOTgsNzMwOTk4MTE2XX
+MTE0ODIsMTkwMTIwODYxOCw1MDAxMjU4NzcsLTIwOTI4OTQzOT
-0=
+gsNzMwOTk4MTE2XX0=
 -->